acf-extended/ACF-Extended/README.md

 * Module: Dynamic Forms - Fixed `acfe_import_dynamic_form()` function to programmatically import a form
 * Module: Settings - Enhanced UI and updated the module list
 * General: Helpers - Deprecated `acfe_form_is_front()` & `acfe_form_is_admin()` in favor of `acfe_is_front()` & `acfe_is_admin()`
-* General: Helpers - Added `acfe_get_post_id()` function as an universal solution to always retrieve the correct ACF Post ID in front-end and back-end
+* General: Helpers - Added `acfe_get_post_id()` function as a universal solution to always retrieve the correct ACF Post ID in front-end and back-end
 * General: Hooks - Added `acfe/save_post` hook and variations on page submission.
 Compatible with `get_field()`, `have_rows()` etc...
 * General: Hooks - Added `acfe/validate_save_post` hook and variations to validate the whole page.
 Compatible with `get_field()`, `have_rows()` etc...
 * General: Hooks - Deprecated `acfe/load_field_front`. `acfe/load_field` should be used with `acfe_is_front()` instead